 As I settled onto the couch with my girls on Election night, I tried to decide what motherly mask to wear over the mix of fear, dread, and resignation I felt.
 Hilary Clinton was going to be President, and the only thing less terrible than that was that Donald Trump was not.
 As a woman with vivid memories of the first Clinton administration during her college days, and now as a mother of three teenaged daughters, there was hardly an axis of my life though which strong objections to a Hilary Clinton presidency did not intersect.
 But my girls knew little of her history or her platform, and ever since the frat boy–meets-TMZ circus that was the Republican primary debates and Trump’s nomination, we’d kept their media exposure about the election to a minimum.

 So I settled for calm ambivalence.
 We were about to watch the first woman elected President.
 I held little hope that she’d be close to the best kind of first, any more than I had for her predecessor.
-But she was going to be the first woman, the woman to shatter the hardest and longest-lasting glass ceiling in American history.
+But she was going to be the woman who would shatter the hardest and longest-lasting glass ceiling in American history.
 I wanted to honor the moment, and let that be what my daughters saw.

 What they saw instead was Hilary Clinton defeated, Donald Trump elected, and my composure fail me as I wept from equal parts distress and relief.
 “I’m sorry Donald Trump won,” I said through my tears.
 “But I’m not sorry that Hilary Clinton lost.
 America needed the first woman president to be a much better woman than her.
 Maybe one day, that woman will be one of you.”